Israeli Military Lawyer – Resolving Military Status with the IDF | Obtaining exemption from Military Service or Deferral of military service

 - In cases of absence from military service, it is the role of the Attorney for Absentees and Deserters to decide whether to bring forward criminal proceedings before a military court, initiate disciplinary proceedings or close the case.

-Case study: Our law office resolved the military status of a client that fled Israel and spent years evading military service (AWOL) granting him an exemption from military service
+Case study: Resolving military status with the Israeli Army – A client that fled Israel and spent years evading military service (AWOL) granting him an exemption from military service

 - In this page we present a case study of one of our clients without of course any identifying details.
 Our legal representation resolved his military status with the IDF.